ptejada/uFlex/README.md

 ## Using the Session

-The `User` object provides easy management of the PHP session through its `session` property which is an instance of the `Session` class.
-By default the `User` class manages the `userData` namespace in PHP super global $_SESSION but this is configurable by setting `config->userSession` before the `User` object is started.
-This is very powerful since it lets the `User` class use the PHP session without interfering with other software the their session usage.
+The `User` object provides an easy interface to manage the PHP session through its `session` property which is an instance of the `Session` class.
+By default the `User` class manages the `userData` namespace in the PHP super global `$_SESSION` but this is configurable by setting `config->userSession` before the `User` object is started.
+This is very convenient because it lets the `User` class use the PHP session without interfering with other software that might also use the PHP session.

 The `Session` class is just an extended `Collection` so it works like any other collection.
-The only difference is a few additional methods and the fact that it is a linked collection meaning that any changes made in the object will be reflected on `$_SESSION` and thus automatically saved on the PHP session.
+The only difference is a few additional methods and the fact that it is a linked collection meaning that any changes made in the object will be reflected on the global `$_SESSION` and thus automatically saved to the PHP session.

 Consider the following code and its output to give you a better idea of how everything works together: